 Measuring the Circular City

 Cities need to understand how their activities impact the state of the circular economy in their region.
-To support CityLoops cities achieve their goals, these need to be defined and progress needs to be measured.
-Therefore, in CityLoops, we aim to develop an operable circular city definition accompanied by indicators that help understanding which parameters need to be measured and where CityLoops cities can have most impact.
+To support cities achieve their goals, these need to be defined and progress needs to be measured.
+Therefore, in CityLoops, we have developed an operable circular city definition accompanied by indicators that help understanding which parameters need to be measured and where CityLoops cities can have most impact.

 "A circular city is one that promotes the transition from a linear to a circular economy in an integrated way across all its functions, in collaboration with citizens, businesses and the research community.
 It fosters business models and economic behaviour which decouple resource use from economic activity by maintaining value and utility of for as long as possible, in order to close material loops and minimise harmful resource use and waste generation.
 Through this transition, cities seek to improve human wellbeing, reduce emissions, protect and enhance biodiversity, and promote social inclusion, in line with the Sustainable Development Goals."